-The TCFD recommends that each entity disclose climate change efforts in four thematic areas: governance, strategy, risk management, and metrics and targets (Chart 1).
+The TCFD recommends that each entity disclose climate change efforts in four thematic areas: governance, strategy, risk management, and metrics and targets (Table 1).
 The Bank's initiatives regarding climate change are summarized below in line with the recommendations, consistent with the nature of the Bank's policies and business operations aimed at achieving price stability and ensuring the stability of the financial system.

-Chart 1: TCFD Recommended Disclosures
+Table 1 TCFD Recommended Disclosures

-Theme Recommended Disclosures

-Governance Disclose the organization's governance around climate-related risks and
+Theme Recommended disclosures Governance Disclose the organization's governance around climate-related risks and opportunities.

-opportunities.

 Strategy Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material.
-Risk management Disclose how the organization identifies, assesses, and manages climate-related risks. management Terace risks.
-Metrics and Disclose the metrics and targets used to assess and manage relevant targets climate-related risks and opportunities where such information is material.
+Risk management Disclose how the organization identifies, assesses, and manages climate-related risks.
+Metrics and targets Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material.